verypossible/case-studies/rails_v._phoenix_chat/phoenix_chat/README.md

 end
 ```

 Now we just need to implement the front end client.
 First we are going to include jQuery so we can easily manipulate the DOM.
-We'll do that in the appliation layout.
+We'll do that in the application layout.
 Make sure it is included before the rest of the JS:

 #### Layout
 `web/templates/layout/app.html.eex`